sander1988/Indego/README.md

 ## Usage

 ### Entities
- All sensors are auto discovered and should appear as "unused entities" after adding the component.
+ All sensors are autodiscovered and should appear as "unused entities" after adding the component.

 | Description | Screenshot |
 |-------------|------------|